 Regular attendance is critical to success at school.
 Thus, students should attend school every day unless they are sick.
 While we understand that students must occasionally miss school for an appointment, please make every effort to schedule appointments for after-school hours.
-Please contact us (in advance if possible) when your child is (or will be) absent so we can coordinate make-up schoolwork.
+Please contact us (in advance, if possible) when your child is (or will be) absent so we can coordinate make-up work.

-Students are allowed three excused absences before their attendance will be reviewed.
-After three absences, we will review a student's attendance record and communicate with the parent/guardian to reduce the number of absences going forward.
-After eight absences, the Head of Middle and Upper School and the advisor may ask for a parent/guardian conference.
+When absences in a given class exceed 5% of the class or hinder a student's learning, we will hold a facilitated restorative circle to problem-solve around absences.
+If there is no improvement, the Head of Middle and Upper School and the advisor will request a parent/guardian conference.
 Excused absences include illness, medical appointments, religious holiday observance, death in the family, college days, or absences due to school-related or other approved activities.